How to make a family tree chart

 - Do you want to add pictures of your ancestors to each leaf?
 Where can you find these pictures?

-You also may want to determine in which direction you will draw the tree.
-In nature, trees grow from the ground to the sky, but on paper or the computer screen, family trees can develop from the bottom up, the top down, or horizontally.
-It could be a good idea to look at some examples of family trees to help you decide how your tree will be drawn.
+Also, consider which direction you will draw the tree.
+In nature, trees grow from the ground to the sky, but family trees can develop from the bottom up, the top down, or horizontally on paper or the computer screen.
+Look at some examples of family trees to help you decide how your tree will be drawn.

 There is not a single family tree definition that dictates what has to be included or what the family tree should look like.
 But note that if you simply want to chart relationships without digging too deeply, you may want to draw a simple kinship diagram instead.
 Kinship diagrams use basic symbols, lines, and letters to represent relationships to help you visualize your lineage.